(Shiraz 50%, Mourvédre 30%, Carignan 11% & Grenache 9%)

 The Shiraz vines grow in ancient, well-weathered granite soils on southeast-facing slopes – ideal for our warm South African climate.
 In total, six clones of Shiraz can be found on the farm and only the best performing clones go into the final blend.
 Typically, each clone contributes different characteristics to the wine and the different blocks are picked at varying degrees of ripeness, best suited to their character.
+The Mourvedre, Carignan, and Grenache are best adapted to hot sun and are grown as bush vines on North East-facing slopes.
 Highly selective hand-picking guarantees that only the best fruit arrives at the winery.

 TASTING NOTES & CELLARING & FOOD PAIRING

 A vibrant and clear charcoal red with beautifully viscous legs clinging to the glass.

 Each grape component vies for attention in this kaleidoscopic bouquet.
 Sweet lillies and rose-petal Turkish delight from the Grenache.
 Plush black currant and blueberries from the carignan.
 All wrapped in a velvety blanket of red berries and soft spice from the Shiraz.
 A smooth, velvety palate devoid of harsh or grippy tannin.
 Red cherry candy and sweet plumb at the fore with a soft plush center and subtle spice with roasted coconut at the end.
 Well paired with a mature steak, barbequed over a hotbed of coals and served with sauteed baby mushrooms, or try a hearty, slow-cooked pork belly with root vegetable and tomatoes

 2021 Platter Guide 94 pts